bluecherrydvr/bluecherry-docker/README.md

 5. Add a .env file that contains the necessary config info.
 You can use the included file named **dotenv** as a template:
     1. Copy the template:  `cp dotenv .env`
     2. Edit the values as needed using a graphical text editor or e.g.:  `nano .env`
-    3. **WARNING:** It is recommended to change at least the password values for use in a production environment!
-    4. Save the .env file and don't share your login credentials with the Internet!
+    3. Save the .env file and don't share your login credentials with the Internet!
+    4. **_WARNING: Change the default password values for use in a production environment!_**

 ### Running For the First Time

-5. Start the mysql container and let it initialize: `sudo docker-compose up mysql`
+1. Start the mysql container and let it initialize: `sudo docker-compose up mysql`
-6. After the mysql setup is done, stop the container by pressing CTRL+C
+2. After the mysql setup is done, stop the container by pressing CTRL+C
-7. Start the mysql container in the background: `sudo docker-compose up -d mysql`
+3. Start the mysql container in the background: `sudo docker-compose up -d mysql`
-8. Run the bluecherry-server container with a special command to setup the database: `sudo docker-compose run bluecherry bc-database-create`
+4. Run the bluecherry-server container with a special command to setup the database: `sudo docker-compose run bluecherry bc-database-create`
-9. Run the bluecherry-server normally: `sudo docker-compose up -d bc-server`
+5. Run the bluecherry-server normally: `sudo docker-compose up -d bc-server`
-10. You should now be able to access the bluecherry web interface at https://localhost:7001/
+6. You should now be able to access the bluecherry web interface at https://localhost:7001/

 ### Running with an existing database

-5. Start the mysql container in the background: `sudo docker-compose up -d mysql`
+1. Start the mysql container in the background: `sudo docker-compose up -d mysql`
-6. Run the bluecherry-server container with a special command to upgrade the database: `sudo docker-compose run bluecherry bc-database-upgrade`
+2. Run the bluecherry-server container with a special command to upgrade the database: `sudo docker-compose run bluecherry bc-database-upgrade`
-7. Run the bluecherry-server normally: `sudo docker-compose up -d bc-server`
+3. Run the bluecherry-server normally: `sudo docker-compose up -d bc-server`
-8. You should now be able to access the bluecherry web interface at https://localhost:7001/
+4. You should now be able to access the bluecherry web interface at https://localhost:7001/

+## Advanced Usage

-## Enable GPU transcoding
+### Enable GPU transcoding

 If your host environment supports VAAPI (https://wiki.libav.org/Hardware/vaapi) AND you have a /dev/dri entry on the host machine (for Linux) you can enable GPU transcoding in docker-compose.yml by uncommenting this section: